 Proximate feature-of-interest embodies a sample design

-For various reasons, the domain feature is not fully accessible.
+In some cases, for various reasons, the domain feature is not fully accessible.
 In such circumstances, the procedure for estimating the value of a property of the domain feature involves sampling in representative locations.
 Then the procedure for transforming a property value observed on the sample to an estimate of the property on the ultimate feature-of-interest depends on the sample design.

 EXAMPLE 1 The chemistry of water in an underground aquifer is sampled at one or more positions in a well or bore.